Waterloo-Aquadrone/aquadrone-core/README.md

 https://www.dropbox.com/sh/nf4nli9wn51kszc/AAD_YnMlaH_XO5i9ndWCLnxYa?dl=0&preview=Ubuntu1604ROSKineticSmall.zip
 3. Unzip the downloaded files to your desired location.
 4. Open VirtualBox.
 Click Tools.
 Click Add.
 Choose Ubuntu1604ROSKineticSmall.vbox in the file chooser dialog.
 5. Click the Ubuntu1604ROSKineticSmall tab that just appeared.
 Click Start.
+The VM's password is **aquadrone**.
 6. (recommended) Open a terminal and type "sudo apt-get update && sudo apt-get upgrade"
 7. (optional) Open a terminal and type: "gedit ~/.bashrc".
 Add the following lines to the bottom of the file: